 Game of Thrones – Castle Ward

-Castle Ward is a pretty big part of the Game of Thrones series, with many episodes and major scenes taking place there.
+Castle Ward is a big part of the Game of Thrones series, with many episodes and major scenes.

-The castle is almost 300 years old and is still in great condition today which is interesting in itself.
-The castle offers tours and even glamping services if you’re into that, however, make sure you have some money on hand as the tour and everything else is quite pricey.
+The castle is almost 300 years old and is still in excellent condition today, which is interesting in itself.
+The castle offers tours and even glamping services if you’re into that; however, make sure you have some money on hand as the tour and everything else is quite pricey.

-The episodes of Game of Thrones which were shot at Castle Ward have attracted many visitors and has only got more popular since its appearance.
+Episodes of Game of Thrones, which were shot at Castle Ward, have attracted many visitors and become more popular since their appearance.

-The locations of the scenes that were shot inside can all be found and explored, Such as the Historic Castle Ward Farmyard that played the location of Winterfell which was featured in much of the first season.
+The locations of the scenes shot inside can all be found and explored, such as the Historic Castle Ward Farmyard, which played the Winterfell location featured in much of the first season.

-Even without its feature on Game of Thrones the castle was always interesting and beautiful attraction that offers lots for people to uncover.
+Even without its feature on Game of Thrones, the castle was always an exciting and beautiful attraction that offered much to discover.

 The castle is located 1.5 miles from Strangford and is about 820 acres of land.